 Mindful Eating – Intuitive Eating Strategies

-Wait for hunger.
+- Wait for hunger.
 Most of the time, watch for your body’s hunger cues as your signal that it’s time to eat.
 Eat enough to feel satisfied and comfortably full.
-For most of us, that will mean eating every 3-5 hours.
-Balanced meals that include grains/starchy vegetables, protein foods and vegetables and/or fruits promote satisfaction and satiety.
+For most of us, that will mean eating every 3-5 hours, although as we get better at this, we don’t have to watch the clock.
+Our bodies will tell us this by getting hungry.
+Balanced meals that include grains/starchy vegetables, protein foods, and vegetables and/or fruits promote satiety so that you feel like you’ve eaten enough in the moment, and the meal or snack stays with you so you don’t get hungry again too soon.

-Eat what you want.
+- Eat what you want.
 If you don’t, you’ll likely find yourself overeating out of deprivation.
 Or you won’t be satisfied, and you may keep searching for food whether you are hungry or not.
 Remember that if what you want is always the richer choice, you may still be caught up in diet deprivation.
 Or maybe you need to work on changing your food preferences.
-In the latter case, the holidays probably aren’t the best time to take on that challenge.
+In the latter case, the holidays or other food-centered festivities probably aren’t the best time to take on that challenge.

 You can also learn more about intuitive eating in the book Intuitive Eating written by Evelyn Tribole, RD, and Elyse Resch, RD.
-These two pioneering registered dietitians actually coined the term in the 1990s.
-Their website details more guiding principles of the practice of intuitive eating.
+Their website details additional principles they encourage to help implement the practice of intuitive eating.